 Several industry and academic organizations have created technology solutions for eDNA sampling, analysis, data processing, and even autonomous platform solutions.
 With so many options available, and combinations thereof, determining which elements to implement can result in decision paralysis for users.
-Not only is choosing a solution challenging, but there is no "one size fits all" sampler or eDNA sensor capable of answering all questions for all use cases.
+Not only is choosing a solution challenging, but there is no "one size fits all" sampler or eDNA sensor capable of answering all questions for all use cases, nor is there one analytical platform.
 As collection hardware and analytical methodologies mature, it is imperative that mature eDNA-based monitoring solutions are defined by minimum requirements.
-Definitions of solutions should include sample collection approaches, laboratory protocol recommendations, methods for analyzing and interpreting data, and identification of methodological limitations.
+These minimum requirements provide a floor from which innovation can improve and should include sample collection, laboratory protocols, methods for analyzing and interpreting data, and identification of methodological limitations.